 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 Typically, it takes many years to develop one new product from the time it is discovered to when it is available for treating patients, and development may cease for a number of reasons.
 We have incurred operating losses in each year since our inception in 2015 and anticipate incurring losses for the foreseeable future.
 To date, we have invested substantially all of our efforts and financial resources in identifying, acquiring, in-licensing and developing our product candidates, including commencing and conducting clinical trials and providing general and administrative support for these operations.
 Our future success is dependent on our ability to develop, obtain regulatory approval for and successfully commercialize one or more of our product candidates.
-We have not yet demonstrated our ability to successfully conduct and complete a Phase 3 or other pivotal clinical trial, obtain regulatory approvals, manufacture a commercial-scale drug, or conduct sales and marketing activities.
+Based on the top-line data from our global, pivotal Phase 3 clinical trial, RHAPSODY, we expect to submit a supplemental Biologics License Application, or sBLA, to the U.S. Food and Drug Administration, or FDA, to seek approval for the commercial marketing of rilonacept in the United States for recurrent pericarditis.
+However, we have not submitted, and we may never submit marketing applications to the FDA or comparable regulatory authorities outside of the United States for our product candidates.
+We have not yet demonstrated our ability to obtain regulatory approvals, manufacture a commercial-scale drug, or conduct sales and marketing activities.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a marketable product.
 Consequently, predictions about our future success or viability could be more accurate if we had a longer operating history.

 We have incurred significant losses related to expenses for research and development and our ongoing operations.
-Our net losses for the three months ended March 31, 2020 and 2019 were \$26.4 million and \$65.8 million, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$382.5 million.
+As of June 30, 2020, we had an accumulated deficit of \$420.0 million.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as a result of many factors, including: